Gana797/netflix_sql_proj/README.md

 ## ✅ How to Use

+1. Open pgAdmin 4 and connect to your PostgreSQL server.
-1. Import the Netflix dataset into your SQL environment.
+2. Import or create a table using the Netflix dataset.
-2. Open the `netflix_sql_project.sql` file.
+3. Open the `netflix_sql_project.sql` file in pgAdmin's query tool.
-3. Run the queries step-by-step to explore the dataset.
+4. Run the queries step-by-step to explore and analyze the dataset.

 ## 📚 Dataset Source